hennesre/jobhuntengine/outreach_generation_framework.md

 My name is Emmet.
 I came across [Company] and [something specific about their product or approach] really caught my attention.
 [Why it's interesting to you - reference to trend, market, or technical approach].

-I'm currently a Lead PM at Remesh, where I've built AI products from 0 to 1.
+I'm currently a Staff PM at Remesh, where I've built AI products from 0 to 1.
 Before that I was at Deloitte working on NLP-powered tools.
 Recently I've been building full-stack apps on the side using Replit.

 I'm actively looking for my next opportunity.
 If you're hiring for product roles, I'd love to learn more about what you're building and see if there's a fit.

 Have a great rest of your week!

+---

+### 2.5.
+Cold LinkedIn to Hiring Manager (Super-IC Role)

+**Purpose**: Reaching out for Staff/Principal PM or high-autonomy IC role

+**Structure**:
+- Opening: State the role and what caught your attention
+- Middle: Technical execution and AI fluency
+- Close: Ask to learn more

+**Length**: 3-4 short sentences, ~100 words

+**Example**:

+Hi [Name],

+I came across your [Staff/Principal PM] opening at [Company].
+[Something specific about their AI product or technical approach] caught my attention.

+I'm currently a Staff PM at Remesh where I built Remy, our AI agent with custom LangChain orchestration for multi-step reasoning.
+I've also been extensively using AI coding tools like Replit and Cursor for rapid prototyping, which has given me deep fluency in what's technically possible with LLMs.

+I thrive in autonomous, high-ambiguity environments.
+Would love to learn more about what you're building.

+Best,
+Emmet

 ---